 Best schools in Auckland 2017: What the stats sayby Matt Zwartz

 What should you look for when choosing a secondary school in Auckland?
-Metro's Best Schools in Auckland issue is on sale now, ranking the top schools by pass rates and analysing all schools by academic achievement.
+Metro's Best Schools in Auckland issue ranks the top schools by pass rates and analysing all schools by academic achievement.
 Here's some of the key information we've dug out of the stats for you.

 Ten key things the tables tell us.

 - Only four schools — St Cuthbert's College, Diocesan School for Girls, St Peter's College and King's College — achieved over 90 per cent University Entrance pass rates in 2016, down from nine schools in 2013.

 - State-integrated schools (former private schools which have integrated into the state education system) achieved better pass rates for UE and NCEA level 3 than state-funded schools.

 - Schools with smaller rolls scored higher in NCEA level 3 achievement than those with 1000-plus students (78.2 per cent versus 72.8 per cent).